 Inflight Entertainment On British Airways B787-9 First Class

 The inflight entertainment is displayed on the individual giant 23-inch (58 cm) touchscreen supported by one hand-held controller.
-The latter is found in the tiny storage space next to the seat, and it really helps as you don’t have to lean forward to touch the screen when you want to change the entertainment.
+The latter is found in the tiny storage space next to the seat, and it helps as you don’t have to lean forward to touch the screen when you want to change the entertainment.
 There are tons of movies and TV shows to explore, alongside a range of other content, including a much-enhanced flight map and chat sessions with other passengers (so if you fancy striking up a conversation with someone six rows or even a cabin away, now is your chance).

 Other Points Worth Noting

 I love the BA cabin crew, and during all our flights with BA, I never encountered any problem with them or with the onboard service, and it was not different on this flight.
-What I like particularly about the BA crew is their professionalism and routine when it comes to passenger communications.
+What I like particularly about the BA crew is their professionalism and routine regarding passenger communications.
 For example, the flight crew always talks over the intercom to the passengers before takeoff and 40 minutes before arrival (no matter how short the duration of the flight is), and the cabin crew always addresses the passengers following their flight crew colleagues.
 Somehow, this predictable routine (often lacking with other airlines) makes me feel a lot more comfortable since I am a nervous flyer.
-In addition, we encountered some unexpected, moderate turbulence on the way from Abu Dhabi to Muscat, and the pilot immediately communicated to the passengers that this was not something to worry about.
+In addition, we encountered some unexpected, moderate turbulence from Abu Dhabi to Muscat, and the pilot immediately communicated to the passengers that this was not something to worry about.

 Normally, the flight path from London to Muscat via Abu Dhabi goes straight over Syria and Iraq, but this British Airways plane detoured around the current ISIS conflict area by flying over eastern Iran.